clux/kubecon2020/source/slides.md

 - Sometimes these RVs are stale, and if you are building a state cache like a reflector, you have to re-list and get all the state back for every object in the system if you get desynchronized.
 Before bookmarks, that was very likely to happen.
 - Watch calls also can't reliably stay open for more than 5 minutes, so you have to keep issuing this watch call at least that frequently.
 - and finally, sheer data use of it.
 On EVERY CHANGE incl status.
 Seen NodeStatus, last updated timestamps inside conditions?
 Every few seconds, you'll get the whole heckin' object.
 (Can hide, but still networked)
+- => anyone building a controller type solution will need abstractions.
 - TODO: link to issues

 ---